smice-art/Blender-4D-Polytope-Engine/README.md

 # 4D Polytope Engine
 A Blender addon to generate in Blender 4D Polytope.

+# The Background
+The idea behind this add-on was to make it possible, beside "jenn3D" or other great online tools, to create polytope inside blender.
+The development of this add-on was inspired by D.Krider, who recently added a Blender add-on to the Blender add-on portal.
+Those who don't want to create their own polytopes can purchase a set of 120 objects as an asset for Blender on the Superhive Market.
+My thanks go to D.Krider for the impetus to complete the add-on and to Fritz Obermeyer, the developer of Jenn3D, who first published a good online version.

 # Screen Shot
 Click here [PREVIEW](previews/gallery.md) to see a selection of 100 previews of most possible combination you can generate with the Tool.

 ![PREVIEW](images/screen.jpg)

-## The Idea
-The idea behind this add-on was to make it possible, beside "jenn3D" or other great online tools, to create polytope inside blender.

 ## Installation
 Note: Please download the file located under the Assets section of the latest Releases page, rather than the "Download ZIP" button on the main page.